ilkkapeltola/visitdata/README.md

 If you have any questions for this, drop me an email at [ilkkapel@gmail.com](mailto:ilkkapel@gmail.com)

 ## Include from cdn
+:warning: note, the CDN location has changed.
+Read why from the [Announcement](https://github.com/ilkkapeltola/visitdata/discussions/3).

 Here's the file you can include in your web page directly from CDN: https://cdn.jsdelivr.net/npm/visitdata/dist/visitdata.umd.js